Health Policy Analysis Specialization

 Students must also complete 10.5 credits in either the Analytics Track or the Advocacy Track:

-Students in the Analytics Track must also complete 3 credits from one of the following areas:
+Students in the Analytics Track must also complete 3 additional credits from one of the following areas:

-Students in the Advocacy Track must also complete 6 credits from one of the following areas:
+Students in the Advocacy Track must also complete 6 additional credits from one of the following areas: